Someone you know may be interested in learning more about Victoza®. Simply complete all fields below and then submit to share this information.

 What is Victoza®?

-Victoza® (liraglutide) injection 1.2 mg or 1.8 mg is an injectable prescription medicine that may improve blood sugar (glucose) in adults with type 2 diabetes, and should be used along with diet and exercise.
+Victoza® (liraglutide) injection 1.2 mg or 1.8 mg is an injectable prescription medicine for adults with type 2 diabetes that:

 What is the most important information I should know about Victoza®?